tootedom/google-cache-builder-inv/README.md

 jvm runtime options: -Xmx512m -Xms512m -Xmn128m -XX:-UseBiasedLocking

-The benchmark basically does 1 million .get() hits.
-Running with 1,2,4,8,16,32,64 threads.
+The benchmark basically does 1 million .get() hits (for eache thread that is running - unrealistic yes, it's just a throughput test to see the effects of caching, and if there's anything to take into consideration - i.e. in this case memory).
+The benchmark is run with 1,2,4,8,16,32,64 threads.
 The first benchmark runs the CacheBuilder scenario, the second hits the Class.getAnnotations directly.

 The benchmark outputs the amount of gc: